lmbxmu/SimpleRNN_Project/README.md

 # 3. Scaling SimpleRNN training

 I am not an expert on RNNs.
-Honestly speaking, below information is summarized from multiple sources I have searched from the intenet.
+Honestly speaking, below information is summarized from multiple sources I have searched from the Intenet.

 ## A. Sequence Truncation / Sliding Windows
 - **Pros**: Reduces time dependency length, fits longer sequences into memory.